lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 The compression overhead (GHC) is dependent on the parameters epoch, sequence number, Connection ID, and length (where applicable).
 The following overheads should be representative for sequence numbers and Connection IDs with the same length.

 The OSCORE overhead is dependent on the included CoAP Option numbers as well as the length of the OSCORE parameters Sender ID and sequence number.
-The following overheads apply for all sequence numbers and Sender IDs with the same length.
+The following overheads apply for all sequence numbers and Sender IDs with the same length, and for an ID Context of zero-length.

 ~~~~~~~~~~~ aasvg
 ===============================================================